BlinkID/blinkid-cordova/README.md

 In **phonegap** CLI instead of `platform add` just request a build for the platform using `build android` or `build ios`.
 You will have to do the manual steps described above to be able to do a successfull build.

-You can also use provided `initSampleApp.sh` script that will generate a sample app that uses the plugin:
+You can also use provided `initCordovaSampleApp.sh` script that will generate a sample app that uses the plugin:

 ```shell
 ./initCordovaSampleApp.sh